ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: More details about ReadMe++

 \item {\sc Legal}: We identify multiple governmental type of documents that we group under the "legal" domain, which include:\\

-\textbf{Constitutions:} We sample sentences from the U.S. constitution for English, the Lebanese constitution for Arabic, and the Indian constitution for Hindi. \\ \textbf{Judicial Rulings:} We used recent decisions by the Supreme Court in the US \footnote{law.cornell.edu/supremecourt/text} to collect sentences from judicial rulings.
-For Hindi, we sampled rulings from the Hindi Legal Documents Corpus \cite{judicial-hi}. \\
+\textbf{Constitutions:} We sample sentences from the U.S. constitution for English, the Lebanese constitution for Arabic, the Indian constitution for Hindi, the French constitution for French, and the Russian constitution for Russian. \\

+\textbf{Judicial Rulings:} We used recent public decisions by law courts, such as the Supreme Court in the US \footnote{law.cornell.edu/supremecourt/text}, to collect sentences from judicial rulings, in addition to using legal datasets with such content \cite{judicial-hi}. \\

 \textbf{United Nations Parliament:} We collect samples from the United Nations (UN) Parallel Corpus \cite{un-parallel-corpus} which contains official records and parliamentary documents of the UN.
-The corpus is available in Arabic and English but not Hindi since it is not considered one of the official languages of the UN.
+The corpus is available all languages we consider except for Hindi since it is not considered one of the official languages of the UN.

 \item {\sc User Reviews}: User text reviews for products, movies, books, hotels, and restaurants, are sampled from open-source datasets in each language when available.
 Most these datasets are used in sentiment analysis research.